 decomP (ISSN: 1947-0436) is a monthly online literary magazine that was founded in 2004.
 Formerly known as Decomposition Magazine, decomP publishes prose, poetry, art, and solicited book reviews.
-You can reach the editors via e-mail at firstname.lastname@example.org.
+Our tastes range from traditional realism to experimental irrealism, memoir to journalistic nonfiction, formal poetry to free verse, and anything and everything in between as long as it’s good writing.
+Work in decomP has been recognized by The &NOW Awards: The Best Innovative Writing, Best of the Net, Micro Award, storySouth’s Million Writers Award, and The Wigleaf Top 50 (Very) Short Fictions.
+You can reach the editors via e-mail at email@example.com.

-Editor-in-Chief Jason Jordan is in the Ph.D. program for Creative Writing at Ohio University.
-Recently, he signed a multi-book deal with Keyhole Press, and his debut with the press is a chapbook entitled Pestilence (2013).
+Editor-in-Chief Jason Jordan is a Ph.D. candidate in Fiction at Ohio University.
+Recently he signed a multi-book deal with Keyhole Press, and his debut with the press is a chapbook entitled Pestilence (2013).
 His other books are The Dying Horse (Main Street Rag, 2012), Cloud and Other Stories (Six Gallery Press, 2010) and Powering the Devil’s Circus: Redux (Six Gallery Press, 2010).
 Additionally, he reads fiction for the New Ohio Review.
-Visit him at his blog.
+Find him at his blog.

 Art Editor Jason Behrends runs the arts and culture site What to Wear During an Orange Alert, which is home to Orange Alert Press and the Orange Alert Podcast.
 He is also the editor of the Chicago music site The Deli Chicago and curates music for the lit site This Zine Will Change Your Life.
 When not consuming virtual culture he is the father of four and an Associate Vice President at a local non-profit.